Government Finance 101. Fiscal Policy: Welcome to Alice in Wonderland

 Why is the national debt so large?
 When Ronald Reagan became president in 1981, the national debt was about $1 trillion.
 Most of the increase occurred when conservative Republicans were president!
 Tax cuts by Presidents Ronald Reagan ("Deficits don't matter."), George W. Bush (reversing the tax increases on the rich by his father), Bill Clinton and Donald Trump, combined with big increases in defense spending and national security, are two of the major reasons.
 In the last two years of Clinton's administration, the government actually ran a small surplus and the national debt went down.

 The Bush tax cuts have added about $4 trillion to the national debt.
-The wars in Iraq and Afghanistan have added at least $1 trillion ($4 trillion in the long run).
+The wars in Iraq and Afghanistan have added $1-$2 trillion ($4 trillion in the long run).
 The housing bubble recession of 2007-2009 added another $3 trillion through reduced tax revenues and increased safety net expenditures such as unemployment benefits (not including the $700 billion stimulus program).
 These large deficits run under Obama were caused by the financial consequences of the disastrous deregulation and absence of oversight of the financial and housing markets advocated by Ronald Reagan, George W. Bush and Alan Greenspan.
-The recent tax cuts and increased defense spending of President Trump will add an additional $1.5-$2.0 trillion to the national debt over the next ten years.
+The tax cuts and increased defense spending of President Trump's first term will add an additional $1.5-$2.0 trillion to the national debt over the next ten years.
 President Biden's recent programs to improve infrastructure and encourage innovation at least are not the usual income transfers.
 They might actually help increase future economic growth although I think it could have been done more efficiently at a lower cost (typical complaint of an economist).
 But I admire the way pro-business liberal Democrats got "fiscally conservative" Republicans to support the bills by making them look like typical pork-barrel programs.

 To make you feel better, you should know that the national debt to nominal GDP ratio has been rising in almost all industrialized and modernizing economies.
 The champion here is Japan; their national debt is more than twice the size of their national economy.
 They can do this because they pay virtually zero interest on the debt - so the total doesn't matter - and almost all of it is owed to Japanese.
 Over half of the national debt is owned by the Japanese central bank.
 No worry about attracting pesky foreign investors.